-MINNESOTA STATE GRANT PROGRAM (School of Massage Therapy/College of Undergraduate Health Sciences)
+MINNESOTA STATE GRANT PROGRAM (Massage Therapy/ Undergraduate Programs)

-The Minnesota State Grant Program provides undergraduate students with assistance in meeting the cost of attendance at eligible Minnesota public and private post-secondary institutions of their choice.
+The Minnesota State Grant Program provides under- graduate students with assistance in meeting the cost of attendance at eligible Minnesota public and private post-secondary institutions of their choice.
 In order to receive an award, the student must demonstrate financial need, be a Minnesota resident attending an eligible Minnesota institution, be making satisfactory academic progress, and meet any federal and state requirements.